agiordan101/codingame_chess/README.md

 * CG game engine returns illegal castling move ?
 Report the bug ?

 ### Ideas to improve Board

-* Insufisant material can only happen after a capture !

 * Switch some function pointer at engine start depending on the rule ?
     - It will speed up the engine